AWS-Streamlined/ascc/README.md

 # AWS Streamlined CI/CD - ASCC

-ASCC aims at simplifying the creation of a proper CI/CD pipeline for SST applications, using AWS CodePipeline.
+ASCC aims at simplifying the creation of a proper CI/CD pipeline for applications, using AWS CodePipeline.

-Pipelines created with this utility are able to deploy to any number of specified regions, and have three stages: alpha, staging, prod.
+Pipelines created with this utility are able to deploy to any number of specified regions, stages, and AWS accounts.

 Here's what the pipeline looks like: